ericaschwa/comp120.spring2016.team2/README.md

 ### Why Cucumber?

-(You will find our unit tests in our API repository [here](https://github.com/tuftsdev/comp120-spring2016-team2-api)).

 ### User Testing
 We asked several people for their input on our current user interface, and most of the feedback given is frontend-specific.
 Many of them like how the page looks; however, they do see the mostly empty space on the right side of the page as a problem.
 Suggestions on what to fill the unused space with were made by these users, such as putting a field that helps to see the trend of what is going on in the table.
 We have taken this feedback and will consider this as we further develop our frontend.